SUNNY-GAWANDE/AtliQ-Hardware-Sales-Financial-Analytics-Report/README.md

 # AtliQ-Hardware-Sales-Financial-Analytics-Report
 ## Project Background:
 AtliQ Hardwares is one of the leading computer hardware producers in India and well expanded in other countries too.
 The company has a significant amount of data on its sales, finance, customer, marketing efforts, product offering that has been previously underutilized.
-This project thoroughly synthesizes and analyzes the data in order to uncover critical insights that will improve AtliQ’s commercial success.
+This project analyzed AtliQ Hardwares' 2019-2021 sales in order to uncover critical insights that will improve AtliQ’s commercial success.

 ## Insights and recommendations are provided on the following key areas:
 Financial Analysis: Evaluation of profit & loss (P&L) statement of the company for the fiscal year 2019, 2020 & 2021 by evaluating key metrics such as Net Sales, COGS (Cost of Goods Sold), Gross Margin and Gross Margin %  across different regions, market, division and customers.